Automated Lemma Discovery in Agentic Program Verification: The Design of

 \subsection{Implementation}

 We implement \toolname on top of an existing proof agent, \autorocq~\cite{autorocq}, in Python.
-The system is dependent on the \rocq proof assistant and the \framac ecosystem, specifically, the ACSL annotation language~\cite{DBLP:journals/fac/KirchnerKPSY15} and the WP plugin~\cite{wp} for C programs.
+The system is dependent on the \rocq proof assistant and the \framac ecosystem, specifically, the ACSL~\cite{DBLP:journals/fac/KirchnerKPSY15} and the WP plugin~\cite{wp}.
 The offline lemma synthesizer is implemented as a separate module that interacts with an LLM and checks its output in the \rocq proof assistant.
-The offline synthesizer simply imports generated helper lemmas and proof plan into the context of the proof agent without interacting with it directly.
+The offline synthesizer simply imports generated helper lemmas and a proof plan into the context of the proof agent without interacting with it directly.
 The online lemma adapter is implemented as a dynamic tool for the LLM~\cite{toolcall}.
 The proof agent interacts with it on demand by invoking the function and supplying the necessary arguments.
 Refined lemma statements are inserted as {\tt assert} embeddings in the proof context, and require separate subproofs to be constructed by the proof agent.
-The integration of these components allows \toolname to effectively discover and apply helper lemmas that are crucial for proving complex VCs, significantly improving the efficacy of automated program verification.
-The underlying LLM for the proof agent and all lemma discovery steps is configurable, and is set to gpt-5.2-2025-12-11 with temperature 0 for better reproducibility of the evaluation.
+The integration of these components allows \toolname to effectively discover and apply helper lemmas that are crucial for proving complex VCs.
+The underlying LLM for the proof agent and all lemma discovery steps is configurable and is set to gpt-5.2-2025-12-11 with temperature 0 for better reproducibility.